 - Open: June – August from noon – 4pm on Friday – Monday; September on Saturday – Monday; and closed Oct-May.

 - Location: (Map It) 1071 Walnut Blvd. in Ashtabula, Ohio

 - Phone: 440-964-6847

-- Web: ashtabulamarinemuseum.org/
+- Web: click here

-The Ashtabula Maritime & Surface Transportation Museum (Great Lakes Marine & Coast Guard Memorial Museum: View a working commercial coal dock, best view of lighthouse.
-See Hulett model, photo/harbor history, and artifacts of the Great Lakes.
-Also see the last remaining Ashtabula Hulett unloader “bucket” and a portion of its “Leg”, as well as other artifacts on the grounds.
+Also, at the Ashtabula Maritime and Surface Transportation Museum, visitors may view a working commercial coal dock and the best view of the lighthouse.
+See a Hulett model, photo/harbor history, and artifacts of the Great Lakes.
+The museum has the last remaining Ashtabula Hulett unloader “bucket” and a portion of its “Leg”, as well as other artifacts on the grounds.
 In addition, there is a display dedicated to U.S. Merchant Marines and Support Our Troops!
 Tours of the actual pilothouse are provided.
-Special displays include a bell from the sunken ship – Daniel J. Morrell, the Lone Survivor’s ship!
-There are also pictures and a 0′ X 20′ “Model Railroad HO Gauge” layout/diorama of NYC & PRR between early 1900 & 1950’s in the Ashtabula Harbor.
-In addition, the original 4th Order Fresnel lens is displayed.
+Included is a display of pictures of the sunken ship Daniel J. Morrell and the entire crew loss except for the “Lone Survivor” Dennis Hale.
+(He is pictured in the display).